Michcioperz/hugoblog/content/post/slow-perf-script.md

 To get source code of perf, you probably just want the kernel sources.
 On Debian, you can just run `apt source linux-perf-4.19` (where 4.19 is your kernel version), and you'll get a lot of auxilliary files and a directory with kernel sources.
 Or you can just download a tarball from kernel.org and get the same directory.
 Perf is located in `tools/perf` subdirectory.

 To get the speedup from not shelling out to `addr2line` all the time, you need to install libbfd, and more importantly, it's development headers.
-On Debian, it's probably `sudo apt-get install libbfd-dev` that you want.
+On Debian, it's probably `sudo apt-get install binutils-dev` that you want.

-Once you have libbfd, run something like `make prefix=$HOME/.local install`.
+Once you have libbfd, run something like `make prefix=$HOME/.local VERSION=4.19 install-bin`.
 Yes, the word prefix is lowercase. `$HOME/.local` is just something that I consider to be a roughly good choice for where to install, because it's probably in your `$PATH` already on Debian.
 The make process will print a colorful table of which features are enabled and which aren't, and you want to make sure that bfd is green.

-You will end up with the binary installed to `$prefix/bin/perf_`, presumably because we missed an environment variable somewhere.
-Just symlink it to either `perf` (if you're using that name in your scripts) or `perf_4.19` or such (if you're using (`cargo-`)`flamegraph`, cause it's gonna look for one with your kernel version in name) in your path.
+If you don't specify your kernel version in the `make` run, you will end up with the binary installed to `$prefix/bin/perf_`.
+You can just symlink it to either `perf` (if you're using that name in your scripts) or `perf_4.19` or such (if you're using (`cargo-`)`flamegraph`, cause it's gonna look for one with your kernel version in name) in your path.

 And that should be it really.
 Have fun being more productive!
 I know I will.

+### Update (2022-03-20)

+Two weeks after this post was written, [Tony Garnock-Jones wrote a very nice patch](https://eighty-twenty.org/2021/09/09/perf-addr2line-speed-improvement) which uses a long-running `addr2line`, and from what I understand, it is now merged into mainline.
+Sadly, it has yet to help people who live on distros that aren't Arch.
+Still, thank you Tony for your contribution (and for a chain of events that briefly put my legal name in a top comment on a top post on the orange site).

+Another six weeks later, Dr. Koutheir Attouchi emailed me with a few suggestions (`libbfd-dev` → `binutils-dev`, `make install` → `make install-bin` to skip installing documentation, and a `VERSION` variable for `make`).
+I'm sorry I took so long to include those, and thank you for your email.

+And final thanks go to Bob, whose email prompted me to make this update.